hamzausmani302/prometheus-database-exporter/README.md

 This project is open source under the [MIT License](LICENSE).

+## TODO

+1. Simplify collector and API startups
+2. In case of non distibuted store, allow support for standalone exporter with both (collector/api)
+3. Add cmd for standalone setup
+4. Create test cases for exporeter to test all functionality
+5. Create CI pipelines to build to following
+   1. Push Image to docker on tag
+   2. Push Binary to s3 bucket
+6. Create documentation for the exporter
+7. Add CLI tool support with few features
+   1. Current queries in redis
+   2. Print result from redis
+   3. Print result of exporter for te query or all

 ## Contact

 For questions or support, open an issue or reach out via GitHub Discussions.